DFE-Digital/schools-experience/doc/database-migrations.md

 |Staging      |	Migrates|	Does Not Migrate|
 |Production   |	Migrates|	Does Not Migrate|

 Development and Review run in the same space and share databases.
+We must take care not to remove or change existing objects unless on the master branch as this could impact older 'review' instances.
+Adding new objects should not normally be a problem, unless they are made mandatory and have no 'Defaults'

 ## Manual Migration
 To manually migrate a database you need access to Cloud Foundry and the ability to ssh on to the application.
 Makesure the application is deployed